collabnix/kubelabs/PracticalKubernetes101/practical-kubernetes.md

 -o
 ```

-shorthand for `--output`, which formats the output displayed.
+shorthand for `--output`, which formats the output displayed. `-o wide` is a common notation used to display additional details.
 So if you wanted the output to be in JSON format, use

 ```
 kubectl ... -o json